Group aims to harness anger over crime to oust LA prosecutor – KION546

 But Gascón immediately ran into problems running the nation’s largest local prosecutor’s office when he told deputies they shouldn’t seek longer prison sentences for repeat felons and those carrying guns, among many other changes that were seen as soft on crime.
 They sued and won a court order to reverse some of his policies.

-An effort to recall him began almost immediately but quickly sputtered when they didn’t gather enough signatures.
-The most recent effort, however, has been far more successful.
+An effort to recall him began almost immediately but quickly sputtered when supporters didn’t gather enough signatures.
+The most recent effort, however, has been far more successful and may earned additional support after two El Monte police officers were slain by a felon free on probation.

+Gascón defended the plea deal that sent the convicted burglar and car thief to jail for 20 days and then placed him on probation.
+While the man could have been sent to prison for three years, he had no history of violence and the nature of the offense didn’t warrant prison time, the DA said.

 Historically, about 20% of signatures for recall campaigns are thrown out because someone who signed the petition wasn’t registered to vote or provided an incorrect address, said Joshua Spivak, a Senior Research Fellow at Berkeley Law’s California Constitution Center and author of a book on recall elections.
 That means they would need about 680,000 signatures to have the cushion needed.